 Presented by IPASS in association with LearningCurve

-- Do you know where conflict occurs in your workplace and why?
+- Do you know where conflict occurs in your workplace?

-- Do you understand the different personality types and how to deal with difficult people?
+- Do you know how to deal with doffocult people?

 - Do you know how to communicate with different personality types?

-- Do you want to improve your listening and questioning skills?
+- Do you want to improve tour listening and questioning skills?

 - Do you know how to delegate without causing conflict?

-If the answer to any of all of the above questions is no then you need to attend this workshop!
+If the answer to any of the above questions is no then you need to attend this workshop!

-Dealing with communication and conflict management in a work environment can be stressful.
-By learning a few simple techniques you can prevent many communication and conflict situations from happening in the first place.
+Dealing with difficult conversations and conflict management in a work environment can be stressful.
+We all encounter challenging situations with those we work with.
+Such situations can be difficult and stressful to handle.
+However, by learning a few simple techniques you can deal positively with these conversations and you can also prevent many communication and conflict situations from happening in the first place.

 Some key benefits from this workshop include: